rickkas7/LocalTimeRK/README.md

 ## Version history

+### 0.1.3 (2024-11-06)

+- Fixed a bug where nextDayMidnight(), nextDay(), and nextTimeList() could return the same day on daylight saving fall back because the day has more than 86400 seconds.
+Now does a calendar date calculation instead of relying on a specific number of seconds in a day.
+- Also a similar problem for prevDay().

 ### 0.1.2 (2024-08-01)

 - Added LocalTimeConvert methods: nextMinute, nextHour, and nextDayMidnight.
 Example 3 shows how to use them.